andrewvaughan/template-core/.github/CONTRIBUTING.md

 Occasionally, a requirement for a Hot-Fix occurs that requires pushing additional capabilities or urgent fixes outside of the full Software Development Lifecycle.
-Hot-Fixes **must** always happen in collaboration with a Project Maintainer, as this is an exception to the community's agreed processes and requires a Project Maintainer to execute.
+Hot-Fixes **must** always happen in collaboration with a Project Maintainer, as this is an exception to the community's agreed processes and requires a Project Maintainer to complete, anyway.

 A Hot-Fix occurs by creating a Fork from, and submitting a Pull Request to, the appropriate environment Branch - most commonly the [`production`][branch-production] Branch.
 This skips the [`main`][branch-main] Branch, entirely.